horiuchie/VideoUploader/README.md

 ## Motivation

-I want to record and upload a video like Instagram.
+I want to record a video and upload it like Instagram.
 This example shows how you can record a video and upload it to S3.
 This also include how to use API Expo and AWS SDK provide.